 In the Ukrainian diaspora we call a bicycle a “rover” – the word which was commonly used in western Ukraine before the war.
-Now in Ukraine the word “velosyped” is most widely used, but people in western Ukraine, espеcially in villages, still often say “rover.”
-(See my diaspora language dictionary here.)
+Now in Ukraine the name “velosyped” is more widely used, but people in western Ukraine, espеcially in villages, still often say “rover.”
+(For more about the diaspora language, click here.)

 “Velosyped” entered the Ukrainian language (central Ukraine) from the French word vélocipède – the word which was widely used in the 1860-70s in Europe.
 “Velosyped” remained in use in central Ukraine while in Europe and America the words “bicyclette” and “bicycle” replaced “velocipede.”
 Eventually the word “velosyped” spread throughout all of Ukraine.

 Below is a short article on the history of the words for bicycle in Ukrainian, which I found in a North American Plast (Ukrainian scouting organization) magazine from 1998.
 The whole issue can be found here: http://www.plast.ca/bm~doc/kn_rovery.pdf